 “We know some businesses have closed but we don’t know if they are in hibernation or if they have closed forever.” — Keith Henry, president and CEO of the Indigenous Tourism Association of Canada

-Serving the northern half of the province, CFWE is our sister station playing the same great country variety and highlighting Indigenous life.
+Serving the northern half of the province, CFWE is our sister station playing the same great country variety.
 Click on the logo to stay in touch.
 When you're in Edmonton check us out at 98.5.

 Listen for Moccasin Telegraph, featuring the latest community events 20 times a week.
 If you have a special event that you would like us to announce, please email details to email@example.com